jaspector

 County office hours are 8:00 AM to 4:30 PM Central at the courthouse, and 9:00 AM to 5:30 PM Eastern at the annex

-Typical inspection sequence: For subdivision work, county engineer monitors and periodically inspects construction; final plat is not signed unless fees are paid and work complies with standards
+Typical sequence: For subdivision work, county engineer monitors and periodically inspects construction; final plat is not signed unless fees are paid and work complies with standards

 Deficiencies must be corrected before final plat approval

-How much does a building permit cost in unincorporated Chambers County, AL?
+01 How much does a building permit cost in unincorporated Chambers County, AL?

+Building permit fees in unincorporated Chambers County, AL are set by the local building department and vary by project type and valuation.
 The minimum permit fee is For subdivision development, proposed plat review fee is $100 per submission; county law cited in the regulations also allows a permit fee up to $25 for permit to develop.
 Fees are calculated as: The regulations state the total fee depends on size and type of subdivision, and the developer is responsible for actual inspection and testing charges incurred by the county.
 Plan check fee: Proposed plat review fee of $100 per submission.

-How do I apply for a building permit in unincorporated Chambers County, AL?
+02 How do I apply for a building permit in unincorporated Chambers County, AL?

-1. Proposed plat submission to county engineer.
+To apply for a building permit in unincorporated Chambers County, AL, follow these steps: 1.
+Proposed plat submission to county engineer.
 2. County engineer review.
 3. County commission approval.
 4. County engineer issues permit to develop.
 5. Construction begins.